GitanElyon/flare/README.md

 # Overview

-Flare is a lightweight, terminal-based application launcher for Linux.
+Flare is a customizable, lightweight, terminal-based application launcher for Linux.
 Built with Rust and Ratatui, it combines the visual list style of tools like `rofi` or `wofi` with the simplicity and speed of `dmenu`.

 # Features